mgoold/linear_algebra_notes/cheat_sheet.md

  = ad - bc

 ### >2x2 Determinants
--- Product of diagonals of U.
+* = Product of diagonals of U (ala determinant "property #7" ).
+  * Calculate U through row reduction.
+  * Multiply diagonals of U.  This is not the same as product of I diagonals, which is always = 5.

 ## Number of System Solutions